 HGAC Partners With Learning Lab

-Skilled artisans to teach timber faming, stone masonry, log hewing, peg making and other skills to build or preserve historic buildings.
+Skilled artisans teach timber faming, stone masonry, log hewing, peg making and other skills to students interested in learning building trades or in preserving historic buildings.

-The Adams County Technical Institute to provide learning labs for the high school Building Trades classes.
+The Adams County Technical Institute high school Building Trades students attend the Learning Labs.

-The Gettysburg Foundation who has generously permitted the labs to occur at the restored George Spangler Farm.
+The Gettysburg Foundation generously permits the labs to occur at the restored George Spangler Farm.

 Membership Benefits Young Students

 In 2022, HGAC added a student membership option for $10.
 Youth members are encouraged to participate in HGAC activities and to volunteer.

 Donations and membership dues can be paid at http://hgaconline.org/index.html through PayPal or mail in a check to HGAC, P.O.
 Box 4611, Gettysburg, PA 17325.

 Questions or ideas for youth activities, please contact HGAC at 717-334-5185 or email firstname.lastname@example.org